riddhi-25/weather-repo/README.md

-this is abouth weather app
+this is abou the weather app!